Code-Fellows-School-Work/reading-notes/code-401-reading-notes/class02 - Testing and Modules.md

 - ChatGPT ex.
     <pre>
     <code>
-    # my_module.py
+    # main_script.py
     def say_hello(name):
         return f"Hello, {name}!"
     if __name__ == '__main__':
         print("This will only run if my_module is executed directly.")
     </code>
     </pre>

     <pre>
     <code>
     # main_script.py
     import my_module

-    #Now you can use the functions and variables from my_module
+    # Now you can use the functions and variables from my_module
     result = my_module.say_hello("Alice")
     print(result)
     </code>
     </pre>